Bassam Ismail

 What the whole series was really about

-Six parts, and a pattern runs through all of them that I did not plan and only saw in hindsight.
-Build for one reader, so you can hard-code what a product would have to generalize.
-Reach for the dumbest tool that fits the actual size of the problem, the standard-library HTTP client over the headless browser, the substring search over the vector store.
-Let the model do judgment and let plain code own everything verifiable.
-Derive your cache keys so staleness cannot happen.
-And put one meter on the one door, so the thing can run without you and still tell you the truth about itself.
+Six parts, and one pattern runs through all of them that I did not plan and only saw in hindsight: build for one reader, reach for the dumbest tool that fits, let the model do the judgment and plain code own everything verifiable, and put one meter on the one door so the thing can run without you and still tell you the truth about itself.

 None of these are clever.
 The school's portal already had all the data; I just gave it a different shape, for one family, and made sure I would notice when it broke.
 That is the unromantic version of building software for the people you actually know, and after a term of my daughter not forgetting her art supplies, it is the version I would recommend.